Harold Paz

-Dr. Harold L. Paz is Executive Vice President of Health Sciences at Stony Brook University and Chief Executive Officer of Stony Brook University Medicine.
-He is the former Executive Vice President and Chancellor for Health Affairs at Ohio State University and chief executive officer of the Ohio State Wexner Medical Center.
-Prior to that, he served as Executive Vice President and Chief Medical Officer at CVS Health/Aetna.
+Harold L. Paz is an academic physician and senior executive.
+His positions have included executive vice president and chief medical officer at CVS Health/Aetna, executive vice president and chancellor for health affairs at the Ohio State University and CEO of the Ohio State Wexner Medical Center, and executive vice president of health sciences at Stony Brook University and CEO of Stony Brook University Medicine.

-Education
+Paz is currently an operating partner at Khosla Ventures.

+Early life and education

+Paz was born in New York City.
+His parents immigrated to the United States after World War II.
+He later moved with his family to Duchess County, New York where he attended public school.

-Harold Paz attended the University of Rochester from 1973 to 1977.
+Paz attended the University of Rochester from 1973 to 1977.
 He graduated with a Bachelor of Arts degree in biology and psychology in 1977, and subsequently graduated with a Master of Science degree in life science engineering from Tufts University in 1979.
 Paz went on to receive a medical degree from the University of Rochester School of Medicine and Dentistry in 1982.
 Following medical school, he completed his residency training in internal medicine at Northwestern University Medical Center where he served as chief medical resident, in 1986.
 He continued his medical training at Johns Hopkins Hospital in pulmonary, critical care and sleep medicine where he was Eudowood Fellow.
 Paz also was a postdoctoral fellow in Environmental Health Sciences at the Johns Hopkins School of Hygiene and Public Health.

+He holds an honorary degree from Elizabethtown College.